fevish/wolkowskiwebdesign/_posts/2018-05-25-futuristic-websites-and-inbound-marketing.md

 It's 2018.
 Most people have access to the internet via a plethora of devices.
 Moreover, when someone wants to look up your phone number or get information on a service you offer, chances are they will default to an online search via Google or Facebook.

 The problem is if a customer has difficulty finding your business within their first few searches, it can be a significant turn off.
-Worse yet, if they come across a **competitor first**, then you risk losing potential opportunies.
+Worse yet, if they come across a **competitor first**, then you risk losing potential opportunities.

 ## The solution?
 Online Marketing!